-- Provide resources and information on current hereditary cancer registries , cancer epidemiology and cancer prevention studies to patients and professional colleagues.
+- Examine the value of hereditary cancer registries, cancer epidemiology and cancer prevention studies for patients and clinicians.

-- Realize greater professional self-efficacy related to cancer risk counseling and counseling skills.
+- Realize greater professional self-efficacy related to genetic cancer risk assessment skills.

-- Incorporate web-based resources into ongoing professional development and practice-centered support.
+- Incorporate web-based resources into ongoing practice-based education, professional development, and research support.